OctopusDeploy/blog/blog/2018-05/octopus-release-2018.5.md

 ![Octopus Deploy 2018.5 release banner](blogimage-shipping-2018-5.png)

-This month, our headline feature is our next generation Azure support.
-We have new deployment targets for Azure Web Apps, Cloud Services and Service Fabric Clusters, plus the ability to manage them in Octopus using PowerShell Cmdlets.
+This month, we're shipping the next generation of our Azure support.
+Octopus `2018.5` bundles the latest Azure SDK and Powershell Modules, introduces new deployment targets for Azure Web Apps, Cloud Services and Service Fabric Clusters, plus adds the ability to dynamically manage them in Octopus using PowerShell Cmdlets.

 ## In This Post